Vikkanda/C-Projects/A10/bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+I missed adding my Fstream header which is fundemental to create, write, and read information from files

 4. **How to correct the bug?**

+This error is corrected by adding the fstream header.

 5. **The corresponding bug-free code or code snippet is:**